Ph-k/MiniJava-to-LLVM/README.md

 ## What is MiniJava though?

 **In sort**: MiniJava is a subset of Java.
 It supports classes, fields *(which can only be “protected”)* and methods *(which can only be “public”)* but not global functions.
 Also, the basic types of MiniJava are limited to int, boolean and arrays of them *(int[], boolean[] respectively)*.
-Of course the classes defined in MiniJava can contain fields of these basic types or of other classes.
+Of course, the classes defined in MiniJava can contain fields of these basic types or of other classes.
 Lastly, MiniJava also supports inheritance but does **not** support function overloading.

 The MiniJava BNF used in this project can be found [here]( https://cgi.di.uoa.gr/~compilers/project_files/minijava-new-2022/minijava.html)

 # Project compilation
-In the source file directory you will find a makefile capable of creating the needed *base* visitor files *(using the JavaCC and JTB jars)* and also compiling the compilers java source code to create the `Main` java executable *(which is the projects MiniJava compiler)*.
+In the source file directory, you will find a makefile capable of creating the needed *base* visitor files *(using the JavaCC and JTB jars)* and also compiling the compilers java source code to create the `Main` java executable *(which is the projects MiniJava compiler)*.

 To use the makefile just type `make` in a linux terminal in the source code directory.
 The only requirement is that you have the JDK installed *(the program was tested on openjdk 11.0.15 and oracle's JDK 8)*.

 # MiniJava Compiler usage
-As already mentioned the MiniJava compiler is the `Main` java executable found in the source directory after executing the makefile.
-It's usage goes as follows:
+As already mentioned, the MiniJava compiler is the `Main` java executable found in the source directory after executing the makefile.
+Its usage goes as follows:

 *`java`* `Main [file1.java] [file2.java] ... [fileN.java]`